dondreytaylor/cointracker-explorer/README.md

 - Angular (version 14) setup for server-side rendering
 - TypeScript + SASS

+> ** IMPORTANT**: There was a number of time when I ran into API limits.
+If you do not get any addresses / transactions returned when searching, please change your IP address or as a last result, please comment in the dummy address and transactions data found withhin `pages/page-address` and `pages/page-transaction`.
+You'll also need to comment out the lines setting `addressData` and `transactionsData` within the return/callback of the BlockchainCOM service.

 ###  Running the Demonstration

 To run this application you'll want to open two seperate tabs in terminal/CMD: one for running the backend code base, and the other tab for running the frontend.